sachinkumar579/service-health-dashboard/README.md

   - Login - Simple login form .
 Login works only with admin credentials .
 Authentication will be added next
   - Modals - This is for displaying dialog box .
 Contains error dialog for Login page
   - UI - Contains custom built elements and other default styling to be applied in the page
-- The UI is published using Github pages - https://sachinkumar579.github.io/service-health-dashboard/dist/
+- The UI is published using Github Actions - https://sachinkumar579.github.io/service-health-dashboard/dist/